ZPI-2023-IST/Documentation/source/references.rst

 References
 ===========

-The literature is divided into each framework module
+The References are divided into each framework module

 ======================
 Game module